 Try to avoid the typhoon season in Boracay which is between August and October.

 BEACHES OF BORACAY MAP

 Want to travel full-time? ∼ Click Here To Learn How!

-Another option for accommodation in Boracay is to stay at an Airbnb, which generally has some great deals on Boracay Island.
+Another option for accommodation near beaches of Boracay is to stay at an Airbnb, which generally has some great deals on Boracay Island.

 MORE PHILIPPINES TRAVEL GUIDES

 - Philippines Travel Guide: 3 Weeks Philippines Itinerary

 - Cebu: 15 Things To Do In Cebu

 - Bohol: 31 Epic Things To Do In Bohol